huggingface/safetensors/README.md

 SavedModel: Tensorflow specific
 MsgPack: No layout control to enable lazy loading (important for loading specific parts in distributed setting)
 Protobuf: Hard 2Go max file size limit
-Cap'n'proto: Float16 support is lacking.
-This one has the most merits, but specifying the full layout to enable real lazy loading probably requires domain knowledge which is simpler (in my view) written in bare code and enable more control over the whole thing.
+Cap'n'proto: Float16 support is not present [link](https://capnproto.org/language.html#built-in-types) so using a manual wrapper over a byte-buffer would be necessary +

 ## Notes